FoolCode/SphinxQL-Query-Builder/README.md

 ## About

 This is a SphinxQL Query Builder used to work with SphinxQL, a SQL dialect used with the Sphinx search engine.
-It maps every function listed in the [SphinxQL reference](http://sphinxsearch.com/docs/current.html#SphinxQL-reference) and is generally [faster](http://sphinxsearch.com/blog/2010/04/25/sphinxapi-vs-SphinxQL-benchmark/) and is generally [faster](http://sphinxsearch.com/blog/2010/04/25/sphinxapi-vs-SphinxQL-benchmark/) than the available Sphinx API.
+It maps every function listed in the [SphinxQL reference](http://sphinxsearch.com/docs/current.html#SphinxQL-reference) and is generally [faster](http://sphinxsearch.com/blog/2010/04/25/sphinxapi-vs-SphinxQL-benchmark/) than the available Sphinx API.

 This Query Builder has no dependencies besides PHP 5.3, `\MySQLi` extension, and [Sphinx](http://sphinxsearch.com).